Connecting to prior knowledge

 • Have you read any books where the crocodile is a different kind of character?

-Prepare for the following discussion by gathering together some of the other books written by Gail Jorgensen (see More Resources for examples).
-Read the back cover of Crocodile Beat which gives some information about the author and illustrator.
-Tell the students Gail Jorgenson was a primary teacher and this book was written in her classroom with her students.
-Have a look through the other titles and encourage the students to talk about the author’s style.
+Read the back cover of Crocodile Beat, which gives some information about the author and illustrator.
+Tell the students that Gail Jorgenson was a primary school teacher and this book was written in her classroom with her students.
+If you have access to other books by Jorgensen, collect and present them now, and encourage the students to talk about the author’s style.

 Exploring the text in context of our community, school and ‘me’

 Most students will have seen the animals in this text before.
-In small groups ask the students to discuss the animals and where they have seen them.
-Perhaps in another book, at the zoo, in family travel photos, in the back yard (snake), etc. Move around and listen in to the conversations, prompting and reminding the students as to where they might have seen these animals.
-Have students make lists of where they have seen the animals.
+In small groups ask the students to discuss the animals and where they have seen them – perhaps in another book, at the zoo, in family travel photos, etc. Move around and listen in to the conversations, prompting and reminding the students as to where they might have seen these animals.
+Have students make lists as follows:

 Animal Where we have seen this animal